chanijung/reid-strong-baseline/README.md

 by adding a new triplet mining technique that uses camera-ID label of the training data.

-The codes are expanded on a [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline) (michuanhaohao, 2020.04.23).
+The codes and this document are expanded on a [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline) (michuanhaohao, 2020.04.23).

 ## Bag of Tricks and A Strong ReID Baseline